National Book Award and Pulitzer Prize winner Evan Osnos examines President Joe Biden’s personality and history, both personal and political.

 A Bit Flat

 This is Osnos’s second book, and while he writes with his usual articulate, readable voice, the author relies more on facts than emotions.
-Given that Osnos has always shown an extraordinary eye for social nuance, this portrait – despite the pain and complexity of Biden’s life – falls a bit flat and, at times, feels rushed.
-Even so, it’s certainly among the best current sources for those seeking insight into the familiar but somewhat enigmatic incoming President of the United States.
+Given that Osnos has always shown an extraordinary eye for social nuance, particularly in his remarkable book about China, Age of Ambition, this portrait – despite the pain and complexity of Biden’s life – falls a bit flat and, at times, feels rushed.
+Even so, it’s certainly among the best current sources for those seeking insight into the familiar but somewhat enigmatic president of the United States.